 TONAWANDA AND NORTH TONAWANDA: 1940-1960 celebrates the American Dream, and an era when teenagers were rock-n-rolling at school dances and hanging out at Zeffery’s, the Sugar Bowl, and Pee Wee’s Pizzeria.

-Mail orders are now being accepted.
+Mail orders are accepted.

 Books may be purchased at the Museum Gift Shop during regular business hours.

-Released Monday, October 6, 2014.
 With the success of the Historical Society’s first Arcadia Images of America book entitled TONAWANDA AND NORTH TONAWANDA, issued in conjunction with the society’s 50th Anniversary celebration, a decision was made in 2013 to create a new edition to be released in time for the 2014 holiday season.

 The editorial team of Patrick Barnard, Alice Roth, John Slater, Ned Schimminger, and Terry Wegler began work early this year, first establishing a vision for the book, then moving on to photo selection, historic research and finally, developing captions for each of the almost 200 photos that would be included.